Attack on Somali Islamist leader seen triggering power struggle

 But a new leader may not emerge so swiftly this time.

-That is partly because Godane scrapped the shura council which picked him, seeing it as an apparent threat.
+That is partly because Godane scrapped al Shabaab's shura council which picked him, seeing it as an apparent threat.
 Using tactics more akin to an African warlord, he also killed rivals or dissenting voices, leaving no one in line to succeed him.

 "If (Godane) is dead now, that is serious for al Shabaab, partly because of his leadership structure," he said.